What Is Intensive Care?

 Social workers and case managers help the family with financial concerns, resources, and insurance.

-Clergy, such as a priest, minister, or rabbi, offer spiritual support to patients and family.
+Clergy, such as a priest, minister, imam, or rabbi, offer spiritual support to patients and family.

-Other support staff assist with tasks, such as drawing blood, moving patients, or serving meals.
+Other support staff help with tasks such as drawing blood, taking X-rays, moving people, or serving meals.